 COVID-19 Frequently Asked Questions

-These FAQs address the Spring 2021 semester.
+These FAQs address the Spring and Fall 2021 semesters.
 Our shared goal is to continue to provide students with as much opportunity as possible to complete their coursework.
 If you have additional questions or concerns that are not addressed in this FAQ, please contact the 580-772-6611.

-SWOSU will require facial coverings for students, faculty, visitors, and staff in hallways and classrooms for the fall 2020 semester.
+SWOSU will require facial coverings for students, faculty, visitors, and staff in hallways and classrooms through the end of the Spring 2021 semester.
 Details of specific types of coverings will be forthcoming.
 Many courses will feature online sections for those students who do not wish to wear facial coverings.

 The Center for Excellence in Teaching and Learning has developed the resource Canvas course Succeeding in an Online Course for students taking online learning that students will find very helpful if they are new to remote learning and advanced Canvas features.
 CETL’s Resources for Student Success also provide online resources on topics such as Canvas and online testing.